ckwu168/filter/README.md

 * Time complexity : O(n), we can insert and find strings in O(n) time where n represent the length of a single word.
 * Space complexity : O(n*m), n: possible character count, m: average word length

+2. Benchmark
+3. Optimize
+* Compressed-trie-tree: a compressed trie tree uses very few amount of nodes which gives you a huge memory advantage especially for long strings with long common prefixes.